Behind the Garden Wall

 Is it presumptuous to name a book after yourself?
 Nina Jones: Her Book (1916) is the only eponymous title in Paul Elder’s catalog.
 This attractive book of poems divulges no hints of the High Society life of the author.
 It was not a life that Nina Jones was born into, nor one that anyone expected her to have.

-Nina Maude Jones was a California native, born on 13 June 1885—though she would would later claim 1893.
+Nina Maude Jones was a California native, born on 13 June 1885—though she would later claim 1893.
 Her mother, Nellie Murphy, also a California native, was born in 1868 and married an Englishman named Jones at the age of 17, perhaps because she was already pregnant with Nina.
 At some point Jones died, leaving Nellie to raise Nina as a single mother—not a trivial matter in the 19th century.
 In 1896, when Nina was eleven years old, Nellie was hired as a housekeeper at Milo Potter’s Van Nuys Hotel at the corner of 4th & Main in downtown Los Angeles.

 Title page of “Nina Jones: Her Book”